bolinfest/opensnoop-native/docs/index.md

 From my cursory understanding of the space, it feels like there are a lot of *CLIs* out there that you can cobble together to make an application-specific performance tool, but not a lot of *libraries*.
 Perhaps this is the right place to start.
 I know I would be more inclined to build tools on top of libraries that I can access programmatically rather than having to write a bunch of logic to parse stdout in various formats.

 Because I was at home on paternity leave, it's not like I had a bunch of massive distributed systems lying around the house whose performance needed tuning.
 In other words, it seems difficult to improve one's skills in the abstract: this feels like an area where you have to build knowledge through experience.
-At this stage, there's no way I could remember how [all of these observability tools](http://www.brendangregg.com/Perf/linux_perf_tools_full.svg) work offhand, but at least I know Brendan's diagram exists and that I can use it as a starting point.
+At this stage, there's no way I could remember how [all of these tools](http://www.brendangregg.com/Perf/linux_perf_tools_full.svg) work offhand, but at least I know Brendan's diagram exists and that I can use it as a starting point.

 That said, both Brendan and Julia had examples in their talks where they would run a program with some sort of bad behavior, treating it as a black box, and then walking through the way you would use different tools to poke at the system to figure out what was going on (and then revealing the source code of the program at the end).
 It would be *amazing* if someone put together some sort of online learning course in this way to teach performance engineering: I'd certainly pay for that!